-The Brambles and Terrace Bar will not be affected by these changes.
+The Brambles and Terrace Bar are not be affected by these changes.
 Students, staff and visitors can continue to use these facilities as normal and the Terrace Bar loyalty schemes will remain in operation.
 The range of hot food available in the Terrace Bar will be extended and there will be an opportunity to reserve tables and pre-order food.

 There are no plans to make the new study areas available as a bookable space for University societies, clubs and meetings at present.
-This will be reviewed in discussion with Bristol Students’ Union once the areas are open.

 Other catering options